umccr/10x/insertions/README.md

 ## Strategies

-We considered several strategies how to utilies the 10x barcodes in order to more efficiently identify novel insertions.
+We considered several strategies how to utilie the 10x barcodes in order to more efficiently identify novel insertions.

 1. By Oliver
 	1. Extract read group (GEM) tags from unmapped reads